maria-alexandru/2048/README.md

 means that no more valid moves are available.

 6. **Bonus tasks**
+	- **Game modes**
+		- Information for each game mode is stored in an array of structures.
+When the game mode is modified, the data about the current game will be copied from the array.
+		- At the beginning of the game the selected game mode is initialized.
+When the game ends, the array that contains information about each game mode is updated.

 	- **Game appearance**
 		- Colors for each theme are loaded from 'colors.txt' file each time when the app is started and they are memorized in a struct variable but also using